mackenziekbrooks/dh180-w18-borndigital/assignments.md

 Your personal archive (3-4 pages).
 What is in your personal archive?
 What kind of story do your digital artifacts tell?
 What physical records to do you produce, keep, and discard?
 Of the digital records you create, what survives?
 How does social media lose or preserve memories?
 And, as Molly Sauter writes in “Instant Recall,” “how do we remember when apps never forget?”
 In this paper, you will to track, document, reflect, and speculate on your personal archival record and its effect on your personal and collective memory.

 ## Paper 2 (10%)
 Collection processing plan (3-4 pages).
-In order to gain a solid grounding in the basics of archival principles, you will be given the opportunity to process an archival collection in Leyburn Library’s Special Collections and Archives.
+In order to gain a solid grounding in the basics of archival principles, you will be given the opportunity to encounter an archival collection in Leyburn Library’s Special Collections and Archives.
 In small groups, you will be asked to document the physical and intellectual qualities of the collection.
 How is it organized?
 Does it need conservation?
 Who are the major people involved?
 What is the provenance?
 How should the materials be described?
 What use might it be to researchers?

 ## Born Digital Archive Project (50%)